ironfroggy/feet/README.md

 Just send them your files and the runner.

+When users run your program via `feet.exe` the first time, it will unpack a runtime to a `feet/` sub-folder.
+You can remove this at any time, especially before zipping your program to share.

 Note: Feet is a prototype, but please let me know if you find it useful and file issues for any improvements that you feel would help make it less of an experiment and more of a real thing.

 ## BUILDING

+FEET includes a bootloader written in rust.
+Make sure you have a recent version of the Rust compiler and Cargo tool installed.

 To build feet, install the build dependencies and then run the build script.